jkbgbr/simplesi/README.md

 This will load units defined in the environment file `structural.json` from the `environments` subdirectory, which is the default place the unit definitions.

-At this point the units defined in `structural.json` are available for use, but the behavior may be not what you expect.
+At this point the units defined in `structural.json` are loaded in the `si` namespace and are available for use.
-In an IDE the units are probably not recognized and thus marked unknown as they are not defined in the namespace but added to `__builtins__`.
+In an IDE the units are probably not recognized and thus marked unknown as they are not directly defined in the code.

 From here on, defining a variable with a unit is as simple as